now-examples/basics/go/README.md

 ### Deploy with Now

-First we need to add a `now.json` file to specify we want to use our Cloud V2.
+First we need to add a `now.json` file to specify we want to use our Platform V2.

 ```
 touch now.json